ptorru/octoml-cli-tutorials/tutorials/yolov5/README.md

 ![OctoML Package latencies](images/image36.png)

-OctoML makes it easy to achieve hardware independence by accelerating your model with multiple optimization engines and benchmarking your model across 100+ hardware targets in AWS, Azure and GCP.
+OctoML makes it easy to achieve hardware independence by helping you identify the hardware with the best cost-per-inference.
+Specifically, we accelerate your model with multiple optimization engines and benchmark your model across up to 100 hardware targets in AWS, Azure and GCP.

 ## Select your YOLOv5 candidate model